zhangyz37/GeigerMuller/README.md

 # GeigerMuller
-Geant4 demonstration simulation of a Geiger-Muller counter.
+GEANT simulation of a Geiger-Muller counter, for demonstrating abilities of Geant4.